 This course offers an introduction to the writing of various literary genres resulting in individual writing portfolios.
-Prerequisite: EN 123 Composition and Literature or consent of instructor
+Prerequisite: EN 123 Composition and Literature, ENGL 1120 Composition II, or consent of instructor

-EN 213C American Literature I
+EN 213C American Literature I ENGL 2610 American Literature I

 This course examines the development of American literature to the Civil War.
 It is designed to offer a broad cultural awareness of American literature and culture.
 Emphasis is placed on enriching the students' critical appreciation of literature.
 Readings, reports, and writings are required.
-Prerequisite: EN 123 Composition and Literature
+Prerequisite: EN 123 Composition and Literature or ENGL 1120 Composition II

-EN 213D World Literature I
+EN 213D World Literature I ENGL 2650 World Literature I

 This course examines representative masterpieces from ancient, medieval, and Renaissance literature.
 It is designed to introduce world literature and to widen the student's contacts with individuals, ideas, and customs of other cultures.
 Readings, reports, and writings required.
-Prerequisite: EN 123 Composition and Literature
+Prerequisite: EN 123 Composition and Literature or ENGL 1120 Composition II

-EN 223 Types of Literature II
+EN 223 Types of Literature II ENGL 2515 Types of Literature II

 This course examines selected literary works from one or more genres.
 The successful students' critical thinking skills are developed through close reading of the genres presented and exploration into the cultural, social, political, and/or historical influences on the works.
 Writing assignments may include journaling, a research project, critical commentaries, and/or oral reports.
-Prerequisite: EN 123 Composition and Literature
+Prerequisite: EN 123 Composition and Literature or ENGL 1120 Composition II